aklump/drupal-test/documentation/source/README.md

 ## Summary

 This is a testing solution for using PhpUnit with Drupal 7 websites.
-It provides Unit, Kernel, and Client abstract test classes to use in writing your tests, a single test runner, testing for modules and themes, as well as a set of guidelines and processes for better testing of Drupal 7 modules and websites.
-A single test runn
+It provides Unit, Kernel, and Client abstract test classes to use in writing your tests, a single test runner, testing for modules and themes, support for JsonSchema validation, as well as a set of guidelines and processes for better testing of Drupal 7 modules and websites.
+All of this using a single test runner that can be divided by test suite or filtered by test class using normal PhpUnit options.

 **Visit <https://aklump.github.io/drupal_test> for full documentation.**